SplashID Review 2024: Does This Service Tread Water?

 Is SplashID safe to use?

-As far as we could tell, SplashID has never been involved in a hack.
-If someone was able to gain access to SplashID’s servers, the encryption method used means that your data is hidden even to SplashID.
-Entering your master password is what creates the decryption key to access your data.
+If someone was able to gain access to SplashID’s servers, its zero-knowledge system means that your data is hidden even to SplashID.
+Entering your master password is what creates the decryption key to access your data, so SplashID cannot decrypt your information on its servers.
 This all means SplashID is very safe.

 You can protect your account even further by enabling 2FA and becoming more informed about phishing attempts.
 If you willingly give your login credentials to a phishing scam, 2FA can help keep your account safe, but it still gets the hacker dangerously close to your data.